KnotDing/AUTO_inuist/readme.md

-﻿This is a python3 project for students of NUIST who use i-nuist.
+This is a python3 project for students of NUIST who use i-nuist.
 You can use it on your linux, windows, openwrt or other unix.